-3.1.2.3.2.3.
-Working Drawings.
-Prior to Submittals.
-Before fabrication, prepare and submit workingcasting drawings, construction drawings, and design calculations in accordance with the following Sections for the proposed sound (noise) wall system to the Engineer for review and approval following in accordance with the Department's Guide to Electronic Shop Drawing Submittal process.
-Submit a set of casting drawings for precast segments and shop drawings for each detail of the plans requiring the use of structural steel, a set of construction drawings and a set of design calculations.
-Upon completion of construction, submit 1 set of reproducible as built drawings to the Engineer.

-For noise walls to be built per contract plan, submit casting drawings and construction drawings as described below.

-41172024 Speci fications 41 3.1.2.1.3.2.3.1.
-3.3.1 Casting Drawings .
-Include all information necessary for precastingprecast wall elements inon the casting drawings.- Casting drawings must reflect the shape and dimension of precast components, the size, quantity, and details of the reinforcing steel, the quantity, type, size, and details of connection and lifting hardware, the size and location of drain openings, and any necessary additional details necessary.
-3.1.2.2.
-3.2.3.2. -Construction Drawings.
-Include a numbered wall component layout reflecting field verified horizontal and vertical alignment of the wallAlso include all information needed to erect the wall, including the proposed drilled shaft elevations and lengths, i limits of riprap; the type, details, and construction procedure for connecting the wall to the drilled shafts, footing, or pavement; details necessary to account for change of grade; existing and proposed utilities; and any additional details needed to construct the wall.
-3.1.2.3.3.2.3.3.
-Design Calculations Provide design calculations that include a summary of design parameters used, including material types, strength values, allowable stresses, assumed loads and load combinations.
-Submi calculations covering the range of heights and loading conditions on the project.
-Provide drawings and design calculations that bear the seal of a licensed professional Engineer who isengineer registered in the State of Texas.
+- 3.2.3.
+Submittals.
+Before fabrication, prepare and submit casting drawings, construction drawings, and design calculations in accordance with the following Sections for the proposed sound (noise) wall system to the Engineer for review and approval in accordance with the Department's Guide to Electronic Shop Drawing Submittal process. - 3.2.3.1.
+Casting Drawings.
+Include all information necessary for precast wall elements on the casting drawings.
+Casting drawings must reflect the shape and dimension of precast components; the size, quantity, and details of the reinforcing steel; the quantity, type, size, and details of connection and lifting hardware; the size and location of drain openings; and any necessary additional details. - 3.2.3.2.
+Construction Drawings.
+Include a numbered wall component layout reflecting field verified horizontal and vertical alignment of the wall.
+Also include all information needed to erect the wall, including the proposed drilled shaft elevations and lengths; limits of riprap; the type, details, and construction procedure for connecting the wall to the drilled shafts, footing, or pavement; details necessary to account for change of grade; existing and proposed utilities; and any additional details needed to construct the wall. - 3.2.3.3.
+Design Calculations.
+Provide design calculations that include a summary of design parameters used, including material types, strength values, allowable stresses, assumed loads, and load combinations.
+Submit calculations covering the range of heights and loading conditions on the project.

+Provide drawings and design calculations that bear the seal of a licensed professional engineer registered in the State of Texas.

 3.3.
 Cast-in-Place Sound (Noise) Walls.
 Construct required foundation and cast-in-place sound (noise) walls as shown on the plans.

-4. MEASUREMENT This itemItem will be measured by the front surface square foot of front surface area of the sound (noise) wall, complete in place.
-This is a plans quantity measurement item.
-The quantity to be paid is the quantity shown in the proposal and unless modified by Article 9.2 "Plans Quantity Measurement."
-Additional measurements or calculations will be made if adjustments of quantities are required.
-Drilled shafts for noise wall foundations Length will be measured and paid for separately under by the foot along the alignment of the appropriate item numberwall from beginning to end of wall, and height will be measured from the top of the foundation element, such as footing, drilled shaft, or concrete pavement, to the top of the profile of wall, unless otherwise shown on the plans.
-5. PAYMENT The work performed and material materials furnished in accordance with this Item and measured as provided for-under "Measurement" will be paid for at the unit price bid for "NeiseSound Wall." -This price is full compensation for furnishing, designing, and installing all sound (noise) wall materials, including footing; anchorage into the drilled shaft; for supporting members; excavation and backfill; sound (noise) wall preparation, hauling, and erection; and for equipment, labor, tools, equipment, and incidentals.
+This Item will be measured by the front surface square foot of area of the sound (noise) wall, complete in place.
+Length will be measured by the foot along the alignment of the wall from beginning to end of wall, and height will be measured from the top of the foundation element, such as footing, drilled shaft, or concrete pavement, to the top of the profile of wall, unless otherwise shown on the plans.

+The work performed and materials furnished in accordance with this Item and measured as provided under "Measurement" will be paid for at the unit price bid for "Sound Wall."
+This price is full compensation for furnishing, designing, and installing all sound (noise) wall materials, including footing; anchorage into the supporting members; excavation and backfill; sound (noise) wall preparation, hauling, and erection; and labor, tools, equipment, and incidentals.

 Drilled shafts for sound (noise) wall foundations will be paid for in accordance with Item 416, "Drilled Shaft Foundations."

-Item 420 Concrete Substructures
+Concrete Substructures